riban-bw/riband/README.md

 The power button works normally (press for 2s to turn on and 6s to turn off) but also works as a mode button when pressed for less than 2s.
 It changes between the various modes:

 * Standby (screen off but still connected)
-* KAOS style X-Y touch pad, sending two MIDI CC messages
+* KAOSS style X-Y touch pad, sending two MIDI CC messages
 * Pad launcher - 4x4 grid of pads that will send CC message when touched

 Specific received MIDI messages will trigger the watch to vibrate and display a pulsed circle in the X-Y view.

 Touching the screen, rotating the watch, connecting Bluetooth or receiving a relevant MIDI message will wake it from standby.

+Pressing the power button for 2s when the watch is on will show the admin options which allow access to the settings menu and powering off.

+Settings menu allows Bluetooth to be toggled, MIDI channel and CCs to be changed.

-The watch is always visible as a Bluetooth device and offers no authentication.
+When BLE is enabled the watch is always visible as a Bluetooth device and offers no authentication.
 Bluetooth clients may connect to the watch.
 When a BLE MIDI connection is made, a blue indication appears at the top right of the screen.

 # Building